PSPP Syntax: Examples and Notes

 Further Reading

-The PSPP user manual provides the full reference for all commands, functions, and procedures available in PSPP.
+The GNU PSPP Web-Based Manual.
+This is the authoritative file.
+If it's missing in the PDF, you should see it on the web page.
 It is worth consulting when details beyond the examples shown here are needed, or when exploring options available in the psppire menus.

 Installing PSPP